 Location, Location, Location!

-The Pacific Ocean is literally a two-minute walk from the theaters.
+The Pacific Ocean is less than a five-minute walk from the theaters.

 Awards & Prizes